Amir Qaseem, MD, PhD, MHA, FACP

 - core business especially financial stability and growth of G-I-N

 I would like to see an improved G-I-N website so that it is not only a dissemination site but also becomes a communication site for members and non-members.
-This will be an ideal way to stay connected since G-I-N is a true international organization with members spread around the globe.
+This will be an ideal way to stay connected since G-I-N is a true international organisation with members spread around the globe.
 I am also very keen on communicating and promoting the message of G-I-N to all continents especially the Americas and would identify new ways and means for all of us to work together to increase G-I-N's membership by enrolling new members as well as retaining current members.
 I would work on exploring new opportunities and expanding G-I-N's portfolio of programs, products, and services.
 These include improving the annual meeting and exploring alternates such as regional meetings.